MicrosoftDocs/azure-stack-docs/azure-stack/hci/known-issues.md

 The release notes are continuously updated, and as critical issues requiring a workaround are discovered, they're added.
 Before you deploy your Azure Stack HCI, carefully review the information contained in the release notes.

 This article applies to Azure Stack HCI, version 23H2 for 2310 release.
 This release maps to software version number **10.2310.0.XX**.
-This release supports the following:
+This release only supports new deployments.

-- Brand new software installations using a deployment tool.
-- Update of existing 2303 installations.

 For more information, see [What's new in 23H2](whats-new.md).